akaSybe/newsapp/README.md

 ## Why

 This app contains three screens: feed screen, article screen and comments screen.
-There is a webview which Disqus-comments will be loaded on first-time visit on the comments screen
+There is a webview on the comments screen in which Disqus-comments will be loaded on first-time visit.

 Comments screen will be loaded every time if use stack navigator.
 So I was put Article and Comments screens into tab navigator.